Smells Like Gen X • Top Toys of 1979

 In 1979, that influence spreads everywhere.
 The industry can now see exactly what happens when a toy line lets kids replay, extend, and remix a blockbuster story at home.
 That changes expectations permanently.
 The toy box is no longer just where you invent things from scratch.
 It is also where you continue a saga.

 That is why Star Wars ranks this high again.
 It is one of the clearest signs that 1979 is the year franchise play stops feeling like a phase and starts feeling like the permanent center of gravity.
+For the movie side of that shift, visit Top 10 Movies of 1979.

-Fun Fact / Why It Still Matters Star Wars stayed enormous because it sold kids an expandable universe, not just a handful of figures.
+Star Wars stayed enormous because it sold kids an

 1979